rks101/eglinux/README.md

 Using w - regular file can be edited, deleted, renamed, modified and saved, directory can be created inside a directory, deleted, renamed, access can be modifed as well.
 Using x - regular file can be executed if it is a script, the directory can be accessed, cd to the directory is allowed by x

-Some examples of file permissions are listed below.
+The following are some examples of file permissions.

 ```
 -rwx------ : regular file, (700), only the owner can read, write, and execute this file.